Staff and Consultants

 Alexei currently represents the EECA region on the UNAIDS Programme Coordinating Board NGO Delegation on behalf of the Eurasian Harm Reduction Association, of which he is a Steering Committee member.

-Alexei now works as a freelance consultant, including with the HIV Justice Network, where he supports our EECA work as well as GAP co-ordination.
+Alexei now works as a freelance consultant, including with HJN, where he supports the work of HIV JUSTICE WORLDWIDE in the EECA region.